TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 What is the TheSydeKick
 =======================
 TheSyDeKick is a development and testing framework for electronic systems.
-It is primarily targeted for design and testing of integrated circuits and Systems on Chip (SoC's).
+It is primarily targeted for design and testing of integrated microelectronic designs, circuits and systems.
 The operation principle of TheSDK is depicted below.

 .. image:: Pics/bitmaps/TheSDK_block_diagram.png
   :alt: TheSDK block diagram

-This is the master documentation of TheSystem development kit.
-These pages provide an introduction and browsable documentation for the core Entities: thesdk, rtl, spice and ads.
+This is the master documentation of TheSyDeKick.
+These pages provide an introduction and browsable documentation for the core Entities: thesdk, RTL, spice and ads.

 Operation principle
 -------------------